Wainuiomata: Geography

-Hills surround Wainuiomata on three sides.
+Wainuiomata is situated in a basin surrounded by hills.
 The topography reduces local wind-flow, resulting in lower minimum temperatures in winter and higher maximum temperatures in summer than in most other parts of Wellington and the Hutt Valley.
+The valley floor is 86 m above sea level, and the highest point of the Wainuiomata Hill Road is 195 m above sea level.